 Several other hot-climate reds flesh out the vineyards here, including Syrah, Petite Sirah, Cabernet Sauvignon, and traditional Port varieties like Touriga Nacional.

 The Lay of the Land

-Rockpile is located in the northwest corner of Sonoma County, directly to the northwest of Dry Creek Valley and above Lake Sonoma.
-In fact, some of that valley’s viticultural legacy lies at the bottom of the reservoir, which was created by the U.S. Army Corps of Engineers in the 1980s.
-If the lake is artificial, the view from the vineyards above it is no less dramatic.
+Rockpile is located in the northwest corner of Sonoma County, directly above Lake Sonoma in the northwest of the Dry Creek Valley.
+Some of the latter's viticultural legacy actually lies at the bottom of this man-made reservoir, which was created by the U.S. Army Corps of Engineers in the 1980s.

 In 1884, Swedish immigrant S.P.
-Hallengren planted grapevines in the Rockpile area — but the wines were only available in Sweden.
-Five generations later, his heirs run Mauritson Wines (2859 Dry Creek Road, Healdsburg, 707-431-0804) a few miles away in lower Dry Creek Valley, where Rockpile wines and more family history of the area may be found.
+Hallengren planted grapevines in the Rockpile area, but back then, the resulting wines were only available in Sweden.
+Five generations later, his heirs run Mauritson Wines a few miles away in lower Dry Creek Valley, where you'll find Rockpile AVA wines and more history of the area.

 Restaurants and Lodging around Rockpile

 Rockpile may be reached from Healdsburg or Cloverdale with equal ease.
-The best was to lunch in the area is to order sandwiches and deli salads in either town, or the Dry Creek General Store (3495 Dry Creek Road, Healdsburg, 707-433-4171), and picnic at Lake Sonoma.
-Then, survey the lake and environs from the lookout.
+One of the best ways to lunch in the area is to order sandwiches and deli salads at the Dry Creek General Store, then picnic at Lake Sonoma, surveying the lake and environs from the Rockpile Road lookout.